BORDEAUX 2019 BARREL SAMPLES TASTED FROM MAY TO JULY 2020,

 Calon Segur - 73% Cabernet Sauvignon + 14% Merlot + 12% Cabernet Franc + 1% Petit Verdot, 100% new oak.
 This property made a blockbuster wine in 2018 vintage and 2019 is close to that effort.
 As expressive but not as concentrated.
 There's, in my opinion, more elegance, more silkiness here and more finesse here.
 Stunning structure and length, sophisticated.
 Among the best wines in this vintage, that's for sure!
 98+p.

 Cos d’Estournel - 65% Cabernet Sauvignon + 35% Merlot, 14% alcohol, 55% new oak.
 Wow, this is real, real enjoyment for one's senses!
-I think 2019 here definitively breaks up with old-style Cos and continues with the gentler and more soil character-oriented style which started since 2014 vintage.
+2019 here definitively breaks up with old-style Cos and continues with the gentler and more soil character-oriented style which started since 2014.
 Max.
 27 degrees C during alcoholic fermentation.
 Excellent presence of cigar box, tobacco-leaf and scent of grilled bacon, so typical aromas for Cabernet Sauvignon here.
 Extremely refined and sophisticated on the nose and palate, multi-layered with stunning complexity, depth and length.
 Touch down!!
 98-100p.

 Cos Labory – 60% Cabernet Sauvignon + 34% Merlot + 6% Petit Verdot.
 13.5% alcohol, 50% new oak.
-Spicy blackcurrants on the nose, aromatic potent and creamy on the palate, well-structured and with velvety texture.
+Spicy blackcurrants on the nose, aromatic potent and creamy on the palate, well-structured and with a velvety texture.
 Well-made.
 92+p.

 Lafon Rochet – 65% Cabernet Sauvignon + 30% Merlot + 5% Cabernet Franc.
 14.3% alcohol.
 Aromatic, vivid, sleek, creamy blackcurrants on the nose and palate, fine complexity and structure, fine balance too, sweet grained tannins.
 Lingering aftertaste.
 Splendid effort.
 93-94p.